dthaler/iftype-reg/draft-thaler-iftype-reg.md

 --- abstract

-The registration and use of Interface Types ("ifType" values) predated the use of IANA Considerations sections and YANG modules, and so confusion has arisen about the ifType allocation process.
-This document provides updated guidelines for the definition of new Interface Types, for consideration by those who are defining, registering, or evaluating those definitions.
+The registration and use of interface types ("ifType" values) predated the use of IANA Considerations sections and YANG modules, and so confusion has arisen about the interface type allocation process.
+This document provides updated guidelines for the definition of new interface types, for consideration by those who are defining, registering, or evaluating those definitions.

 --- middle